 Concurrent with the closing of the October Sabby Purchase Agreement, we entered into a Registration Rights Agreement with Sabby, whereby we agreed to prepare and file a registration statement covering the resale of shares of Common Stock issuable upon conversion of the Series D Preferred Stock and the warrants sold thereunder within 45 days of each closing.
-We agreed to use our best efforts to cause such registration statement to be declared effective by the 90th calendar day following each closing date (or the 120th day in the event of a "full review" by the SEC) and to use best efforts to keep such registration statement or pursuant to Rule 144 or may be sold without volume or manner-of-sale restrictions pursuant to Rule 144 and without the requirement for the Company to be in compliance with the current public information requirement under Rule 144.
+We agreed to use our best efforts to cause such registration statement to be declared effective by the 90th calendar day following each closing date (or the 120th day in the event of a "full review" by the SEC) and to use best efforts to keep such registration statement continuously effective until the shares of Common Stock being offered thereby have been sold under the registration statement or pursuant to Rule 144 or may be sold without volume or manner-of-sale restrictions pursuant to Rule 144 and without the requirement for the Company to be in compliance with the current public information requirement under Rule 144.